iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Was OK.
 Now it has Vaccine info and wants my birthday.
 In order to put it in the way you have it set up, I would have to go back on your calendar 67 years, one month at a time (about 800 taps to reach Nov 1953).
 Please fix this with drop downs vs calendar selection.
 Otherwise, it's useless.<br> :date: __2021-02-25 21:18:34__

 > Covid is fake virus.
 This one big hoax like 9/11<br> :date: __2021-02-24 20:37:57__

-> The app itself is decent however it will only work when the County department of health is willing to work with it.
-I recently got diagnosed with covid and has been almost a week for a call with the validation code for the app.<br> :date: __2021-02-21 23:07:20__

-> After Reading All The Ratngs Nope<br> :date: __2021-02-20 15:35:32__

-> Gave phone virus<br> :date: __2021-02-16 13:14:34__

-> Besides the fact that the app is not that great, in no way do I trust The People's Republic of Pennsylvania.
-I guess their drones in the sky constantly watching us weren't enough.
-Now they want to use our phones to track us better.
-I'd like to believe this is to help with COVID but my gut tells me otherwise.<br> :date: __2021-02-14 04:21:03__

-> What a joke, I have been around plenty of people with COVID and was never notified<br> :date: __2021-02-04 14:20:02__